jupyterlab/jupyterlab/docs/source/user/interface.rst

     <iframe width="560" height="315" src="https://www.youtube-nocookie.com/embed/Ka8qS7CO1XQ?rel=0&amp;showinfo=0" frameborder="0" allow="autoplay; encrypted-media" allowfullscreen></iframe>
   </div>

 The work area has a single current activity.
-The tab for this activity is marked with a colored top border (blue by default).
+The tab for the current activity is marked with a colored top border (blue by default).

 .. _tabs: